 NEARING PADOVA – On the outskirts of Padova visitors encounter the austere looking Capella Scrovegni.
 It looks like a plain brick building and yet when you go inside through the climate controlled anti-chamber you enter into a magical world of Giotto frescoes depicting the life of Christ.
 These frescoes were commissioned by Enrico Scrovegni a local banker and money lender in the 14th century.
 He hired Giotto to cover the interior walls of the chapel with stories from the life of Christ and from the Bible.
 Locals are convinced that he was consumed with guilt after a lifetime of extorting money from the poor citizens of Padova.
 Mindful of the sentiment that it is harder for a camel to pass through the eye of a needle than it is for a rich man to enter the kingdom of heaven, Scrovegni set about creating a legacy for his city.

-The rich history of this small area running along the Brenta Canal from Venice to Padova is quite incredible.
+RICH HISTORY – The rich history of this small area running along the Brenta Canal from Venice to Padova is quite incredible.
 The villas that can be found here are each unique and often exceptional.
 An excellent base for visiting this area is the comfortable and welcoming Villa Margherita Hotel located in the small town of Mira.
 The hotel is run by the Dal Corso family.
 Round the corner is the Villa Franceschi, owned by the same family.
 I stay here in Mira whenever I accompany a small group to the Veneto.
-As Venice itself becomes busier and busier with tourists I increasingly prefer to stay on the Brenta Canal, on what the Venetian’s call the mainland or ‘terra firma’.
+As Venice itself becomes busier and busier with tourists I increasingly prefer to stay on the Brenta Canal, on what the Venetian’s call the mainland or ‘terra ferma’.
 You can pop into Venice by boat for the day or even just an afternoon.
 So much more civilised!!

 - If you have any questions about the Brenta Canal area e-mail me here

 - If you’d like to join my next small group travelling to Venice and the Veneto.
 There’s a choice – Writer’s Retreat in September, 2019 or the next small group tour in April, 2020.
 You can e-mail: email@example.com Previous years details here: Venice and the Veneto